Two days not enough to file papers for Senate polls: PPP

 Bukhari said that the award of tickets to party candidates was an extensive exercise which included inviting applications from all over Pakistan, scrutiny of candidates, interviews, opening of their new bank accounts, detail of their employment and travel history while finalising the list of candidates by the parliamentary board of the party etc required a considerable time.
 “Therefore, it is difficult for a federal party like the PPP, which has chapters all over the country, to finalise the list of candidates in a short time,” he wrote.

 He said candidates feared to be out of the election due to non-completion of all formalities.
+"The documentation required for submission of nomination forms is also very cumbersome, making it difficult to complete in two days.
 A candidate is required to open a special bank account and due to international anti-money laundering requirements the procedure has been made very cumbersome and complicated which itself requires a separate set of documentation from the candidate," he elaborated.

 In the situation, he said, a number of candidates face the risk of not being able to complete all formalities and thrown out of the contest.
 “This amounts to denial of fair opportunity to everyone and militates against the obligation of holding free and fair elections,” he added.